Mr-Milk/python-hmr/README.md

 Automatic reload your project when files are modified.

 No need to modify your source code.
-Works at any environment.
+Works in any environment.

 ![reload](https://github.com/Mr-Milk/python-hmr/blob/main/assets/showcase/reload_demo.gif?raw=true)